webplatform/docs/guides/doctypes_and_markup_styles/index.md

   &lt;meta charset="utf-8"&gt;
   &lt;title&gt;My fabulous document&lt;/title&gt;

-   ... etc</pre>
+   ... etc.</pre>

-The doctype explains what type of HTML is to be expected and therefore what spec validators (for example [http://validator.w3.org/ the W3C HTML validator]) should validate your document against.
+The doctype tells the browser type of HTML to expect, and therefore what validators (for example, the [http://validator.w3.org/ W3C HTML validator]) it should validate your document against.

 == Standards versus quirks mode ==

-The doctype also serves to make the browser render the page in so called "standards mode".
-In standards mode, browsers generally try to render the page according to the CSS specifications — they trust that the person who created the document knew what they were doing.
+The doctype also serves to make the browser render the page in "standards mode".
+In standards mode, browsers try to render the page according to the CSS specifications, in effect trusting that the person who created the document knew what they were doing.

-On the other hand, if a browser finds an outdated, incomplete or missing doctype at the start of the page, they use “quirks mode”, which is more backwards compatible with old practices and old browsers.
-Quirks mode assumes that the document is old or that it has not been created with web standards in mind — it means that the web page will still render, but the browser will work a bit harder in doing so, and you’ll likely get a strange or ugly result, which you weren’t quite expecting.
-The differences are mostly related to how CSS is rendered, and only in a few cases about how the actual HTML is treated.
-As a web designer or developer, you will get the most consistent results by making sure that all browsers use their Standards rendering mode, hence you should stick to web standards, and use a proper doctype!
+On the other hand, if a browser finds an outdated, incomplete, or missing doctype at the start of the page, it will render the page using "quirks mode", which is more backward-compatible with older practices and browsers.
+Quirks mode assumes that the document has not been created with web standards in mind.
+It means that the web page will still render, but the browser will work a bit harder to do so, and you may get some unexpected display results.
+The differences are mostly about how the CSS is rendered, and only partly about how the actual HTML is treated.
+As a web designer or developer, you will get the most consistent results by making sure that all browsers use standards mode; thus, you should stick to web standards, and use a proper doctype.

-== The HTML5 doctype and friends ==
+== HTML &amp; XHTML doctypes ==

-In this course, we are sticking with the HTML5 doctype:

-<pre>&lt;!DOCTYPE html&gt;</pre>

-There is no disadvantage to using this doctype, and it is certainly a lot easier to remember than the others!
-This is the one we'd recommend you use going forward, as even if you don't plan to start using any of the new HTML5 features in your work yet, it will still validate most of the HTML 4/XHTML 1.0 features (there are a couple of exceptions where features have been removed from the spec, but as you'll learn later, validation is merely a useful tool, and not the be all and end all of everything), and will be future proof for when you do start using new HTML5 features.
-There are however, other doctypes that you may come across when working on various projects.
-Let's look at some of the others you might bump into.
+Before returning to the HTML5 doctype, let's have a look at some of the doctypes you might also use.

 === The HTML 4.01 strict doctype ===

 <pre>&lt;!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.01//EN"
 "http://www.w3.org/TR/html4/strict.dtd"&gt;</pre>

-The HTML 4.01 strict doctype validates against the HTML 4.01 spec, although it doesn't allow any presentational markup or deprecated elements (such as <code>&lt;font&gt;</code> elements) or framesets to be used.
-It validates loose HTML style markup, such as minimized attributes and non-quoted attributes (eg. <code>required</code>, rather than <code>required="required"</code>).
+The HTML 4.01 strict doctype validates against the HTML 4.01 spec, although it doesn't allow any presentational markup or deprecated elements (like <code>&lt;font&gt;</code>) or framesets to be used.
+It validates loose HTML style markup, such as minimized attributes and non-quoted attributes (e.g., <code>required</code>, rather than <code>required="required"</code>).

 === The HTML 4.01 transitional doctype ===

 <pre>&lt;!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN"
 "http://www.w3.org/TR/html4/loose.dtd"&gt;</pre>

 The HTML 4.01 transitional doctype validates against the HTML 4.01 spec.
-It allows some presentational markup and deprecated elements (such as <code>&lt;font&gt;</code> elements) but not framesets.
-Again, it validates loose HTML style markup.
+It allows some presentational markup and deprecated elements (like <code>&lt;font&gt;</code>) but not framesets.
+It also validates loose HTML style markup.

 === The XHTML 1.0 strict and transitional doctypes ===

+The XHTML 1.0 strict doctype

 <pre>&lt;!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN"
 "http://www.w3.org/TR/xhtml1/DTD/xhtml1-strict.dtd"&gt;</pre>

-and
+and transitional doctype

 <pre>&lt;!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN"
 "http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd"&gt;</pre>

-These are the exact XHTML 1.0 equivalents of the HTML 4.01 doctypes we discussed above, so functionally they are the same, except that they won't validate loose HTML style markup: it all needs to be well formed XML.
+are the exact XHTML 1.0 equivalents of the HTML 4.01 doctypes discussed above.
+Functionally they are the same, except that they won't validate loose HTML style markup: it all needs to be well formed XML.

 === The HTML 4.01 and XHTML 1.0 frameset doctypes ===